-Over the past couple of decades, a lot of research has been conducted concerning development of new improved amine solvents which require less energy for regeneration, have higher cyclic capacity (smaller equipment), are more resistant to degradation, have better environmental properties, etc. The energy consumption and chemical consumption of the amine CC process have also decreased substantially with nowadays advanced solvents and amine processes.
-Development of amine processes and solvents which can provide a CO2 stream at higher pressure i.e. saving expensive compression work/cost, is also underway [58].
+Over the past couple of decades, a lot of research has been conducted concerning development of new improved amine solvents which require less energy for regeneration, have higher cyclic capacity (smaller equipment), are more resistant to degradation, have better environmental properties, etc. The energy consumption and chemical consumption of the amine CC process have also decreased with nowadays advanced solvents and amine processes yet it is still considerable.
+Development of amine processes and solvents which are heat-resistant and thereby can provide a CO2 stream at higher pressure i.e. saving expensive compression work/cost, is also underway [30].
 It is likely that amine solvents with even better performance and properties may be identified, however further refinements are unlikely to provide a step change in terms of the energy consumption.
 Research is also being conducted into radically other kinds of solvents e.g. non-aqueous solvents, special engineered compounds, etc. which may provide a breakthrough in the future in terms of reducing energy consumption.
 However, this is very uncertain at present.

-Also, more advanced process flowsheets with higher extent of heat integration have been developed, which reduces the energy requirement of CO_2 capture.
+Also, more advanced process flowsheets with higher extent of heat integration have been developed, which reduces the energy requirement of CO2 capture.
 Some suppliers are starting to implement these solutions in their design e.g. the Petra Nova plant by MHI.